slowrunner/Carl/Projects/EasyPiCamSensor/README.md

 # Easy PiCamera Sensor Class For GoPiGo3 Robots

-Python3 Class to treat the PiCamera as a unified family of GoPiGo3 robot sensors
+Python3 Class to treat the PiCamera as a unified family of sensors useful in robot programs

 including:
 - Left, Front, Right Light Intensity (0-100)